kathysledge/smig/docs/getting-started/installation.md

 :::

-We recommend Bun — it's faster and **smig** is tested primarily with Bun.
+We recommend Bun — it’s faster and **smig** is tested primarily with Bun.

 ## Project setup